Back to overview

 Introduction

-Although 7043 Daucus accessions are present in GENESYS , few accessions originate from its centre of diversity in Central Asia.
-Analysing in detail the GRIN and EURISCO databases, it was found that only 120 accessions from this region are currently available for distribution (Table 1).
+Although the global GENESYS database currently includes 7,043 Daucus accessions in 2015, relatively few originate from Central Asia - widely regarded as a centre of diversity for the species.
+Detailed analysis of the GRIN and EURISCO databases revealed that only 120 accessions from this region are available for distribution at the time of writing (see Table 1).

 Country GRIN GRIN/EURISCOEURISCOTotal